avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 If making changes to the SDK itself or needing to ship custom python packages, see the PACKAGE_LOCAL_SDK behavior in ```build.sh```.

-Once you have tested your Component or changes on a local nucleus, the Component code should be easier troubleshoot.
+Once you have tested your Component or changes on a local Nucleus, the Component code should be easier troubleshoot.

 # Licensing